A Fracture Care Program is Leveraging Nurse Insights to Improve Outcomes for Patients and Hospitals

 “I believe a nurse’s perspective was crucial to the development of the Hip Fracture Care Program because nurses are the eyes and ears of the patients,” said Stacie.
 “Nurses were able to provide crucial information to help in the planning and implementation of the program, especially when we proposed a sample schedule for patients given key information of what works with medication time frames, assessments and therapy.”

-Today, with Stacie embedded in the program at St. Francis and Shandy working as a consultant for JJMDC to disseminate the program to other health systems, they are leveraging their experience as nurse leaders to continue to innovate the program and adapt to the needs of the industry.
+With Stacie embedded in the program at St. Francis and Shandy working as a consultant for JJMDC to disseminate the program to other health systems, they are leveraging their experience as nurse leaders to continue to innovate the program and adapt to the needs of the industry.
 Along with a third Implementation Coach, Rob Bruce, a physical therapist, they remain involved in the day to day planning behind the Hip Fracture Care Program, educating hospital staff on the urgency of hip fractures, tracking data and participating on the Implementation Coach committee that assists hospitals in the adoption of the program.

 “We understand the importance of engaging all the staff members of a hospital to create a sense of ownership in patient care and to apply a patient-centered focus to their work,” said Stacie.
 “I think my favorite part of the program is the teamwork.
 Every single team member truly believes in the program and understands the crucial role they play in the outcomes of these patients.”